Nischithaku/myaicteproject/README.md

 # myaicteproject
-secure data hinding in images using steganography
+secure data hiding in images using steganography